Hridayesa/Cluster-Performeter/README.md

 ## What it is designed for
 * When you need to choose distributed in-memory storage or something like that
-* When you need to choose deployment topology of you distributed in-memory storage and evaluate performance and scalability
+* When you need to choose deployment topology of your distributed in-memory storage and evaluate performance and scalability
 * When you need to find the best suited way to use distributed in-memory storage for your business tasks